alexfernandez/alexfernandez.github.io/2023/job-search.md

 So it will fall on your side to keep track of all of them.

 I kept a Google spreadsheet with two tabs.
-The first one is a list of all applications with their state, source found, salary offered (if present), date sent, status and reason.
+The first one is a list of all applications with company, title in the offer, where I found it, salary offered (if present), date applied and status.
 Under "reason" I listed why I was rejected or why I canceled the processes:
-"does not end lines with semicolons", "we should see other people".
+"did not end lines with semicolons", "we should see other people".
-Keep track of who referred you to what;
+Under "source" I kept track of who referred me to it if applicable;
 remember that human interactions are your most important asset.

 |Company|Title|Source|Salary|Sent|Status|Reason|